 Where to stay

 There are no large or chain hotels on the spit.
 All of the lodging options are smaller hotels and guesthouses.
 Hotels can fill up during the peak season during the summer months.

 How to get there

 The largest international airport would be in Vilnius (VNO), which is several hours away.
 The Kaunas Airport (KUN) is slightly closer and is serviced by flights from Ryanair.
 Both have car rentals counters at the airport.

 To get to the spit by car on the Lithuanian side, you have to take a ferry.
 The ferries operate on a regular basis from the city of Klaipeda, Lithuania.
 Ferries leave every hour during the day.
 Fees for foot passengers are 1 Euro, and passenger cars are 12.50 Euro.

 There are buses which go to Nida from Kaunas and Vilnius.
 Each of them makes a stop in Klaipeda before going on the ferry.

 The Baltic Sea tends to moderate temperatures on the Spit.
 The winters seldom get below freezing and the summers are seldom very hot.

 The signature item to get from the Curonian Spit would be amber.
 The area along the Baltic Sea is the biggest amber producing area in the world, especially the Russian province of Kaliningrad just south of the Spit.
-There are several stores which exclusively sell amber.
+There are several stores that exclusively sell amber.
 As with other gemstones, prices can be quite expensive depending on size and quality, and in the case of amber, what other creatures are embedded inside it.